Distributional Reduction: Unifying Dimensionality Reduction and Clustering with Gromov-Wasserstein: Conclusion

 \section{Conclusion}

-After making a connection between the GW problem and popular clustering and DR algorithms, we proposed a unifying framework denoted as DistR, enabling to jointly reduce the feature and sample sizes of an input dataset.
+By making a connection between the GW problem and popular clustering and DR algorithms, we proposed a unifying framework denoted as DistR.
+DistR enables transforming any DR algorithm into a joint DR-clustering method that produces embeddings (or \emph{prototypes}) with chosen granularity.
 We believe that the versatility of the GW framework will enable new extensions in unsupervised learning.
-For instance, the formalism associated with (semi-relaxed) GW barycenters naturally enables considering multiple inputs, potentially unaligned and of different sizes.
-Hence our approach can be useful to address challenges related to the multi-view dimensionality reduction and clustering problems.
-Other promising directions involve better capturing multiple dependency scales in the input data by hierarchically adapting the resolution of the embedding similarity graph.
+For instance, the formalism associated with (semi-relaxed) GW barycenters naturally enables addressing multi-view settings with multiple unaligned inputs of different sizes.
+Other promising directions involve, better capturing multiple dependency scales in the input data by hierarchically adapting the resolution of the embedding similarity graph, or enabling batch optimization of embeddings to operate over much larger datasets.